 This roasted steelhead trout recipe started as a salmon recipe.
 As a fan of all things New York and NY bagels, I wanted to create an easy dish reminiscent of that lox and bagel flavor I love, with a little more freshness.
 On a recent trip to the US, I found some gorgeous steelhead trout in the local grocery store, and decided to run with it.

-What you'll need to make this delicious fish in foil:
+What you'll need to make this dish:

 Full measurements and directions included in printable recipe card below.

-Step by step instructions for this baked steelhead trout in foil:
+Step by step instructions for this recipe:

 Preheat oven to 350℉.
 Lay a sheet of foil over a baking pan.
 Dry the fish fillets with paper towels and place trout on foil.